netelder/first_app/rvm.md

 Then installed the same version of rails, namely 3.2.3, and heroku.

+## Update Rails (June 9, 2012) {#updaterails325} ##

+Well, it is time to update to a newer version of Rails again.
+As always [RVM] to the rescue.
+Before I start I always check the version of RVM.

+	$ rvm --version

+	rvm 1.13.4 (master) by Wayne E. Seguin <wayneeseguin@gmail.com>, Michal Papis <mpapis@gmail.com> [https://rvm.io/]

+>I would love to use &#8963;&#8984;&rarr; but I am using [Optimal Layout](http://most-advantageous.com/optimal-layout/) that has rebound that sequence to moving the window a few pixels to the right.
+Maybe I rebind to &#8984;] inside Multimarkdown Composer.

+Following directions above I found the latest head version is 1.14.1.

 **Important:**  Run `bundle install` before starting up rails server.